 You’re at a Disadvantage

 Your soon-to-be ex-spouse could use this to obtain more assets and income.
+If you don’t know what you own and what you owe, how will you know if a settlement offer is fair?
 Don’t panic or be embarrassed.
 Recognize you’ll need help understanding your finances and do your best not to let your emotions take over.
-The person you’ll interact with most is your attorney.
+The person you’ll interact with most is your lawyer.
 That means…

-Your attorney is immediately at a disadvantage if your knowledge is less than your spouse.
-That’s because they are relying on what’s in your head at first.
+Your lawyer is immediately at a disadvantage if your spouse knows more – perhaps a lot more – about your family’s finances than you do.
+That’s because your lawyer is relying on what’s in your head at first, with little or no documentation to back that up.
 Recognize there’s a “gap” and…

-Does your attorney have a solid process for organizing the family finances?
+Does your lawyer have a solid process for organizing the family finances?
 Can they take you from where you are to a level playing field with your spouse?
-There is no bullet-proof checklist.
-However, there is a general strategy.
+There is no such thing as a 100% bullet-proof checklist, however, there is a general strategy.
 You must identify, quantify, assign, and distribute assets, liabilities, and income.
 You may still need to…

-If your finances include a family business, real estate, investments, stock options, retirement accounts, complex assets, hidden assets, or fraud, you may need assistance.
-Good financial experts will bring value to your case.
+If your finances include a family business, real estate, investments, stock options, retirement accounts, complex assets, hidden assets, or fraud, you will need assistance from a financial expert who specializes in divorce matters and/or business valuation.
+Good divorce financial experts will bring value to your case.
 Don’t let them wander without a plan.
-Work with your attorney to identify the objectives so the financial expert can deliver results.
-Experts could include tax CPAs, insurance agents, financial advisers, business valuation analysts, forensic accountants, and others.
+Work with your lawyer to identify your objectives so you can identify the scope of the financial expert’s assignment.
+That way, the financial expert can deliver results within that scope – and they can also let you know if they found any red flags that warrant additional investigation.
+Experts could include tax CPAs, forensic accountants, business valuation analysts, divorce financial analysts, financial advisers, insurance agents, and others.

 The Bottom Line

 Recognize the universal truth that one of you understands the family finances better.
-If it wasn’t your area, that’s OK.
-You and your attorney should identify the gaps, put a solid process in place, and bring in experts where necessary.
+If that isn’t you, that’s OK.
+You and your divorce lawyer should identify the gaps, put a solid process in place, and bring in experts when necessary.